mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 Foo.
 * Not a guide to hiring a cheap person to pump out words.

+# A general strategy on hiring

+Good people have options

+You are trying to create a job that they want to do:

+* Micromanaging them to ensure that you approve of every second they're on the clock for you.

+One of my writers told me that she clocks out when she gets up to use the bathroom or get a drink of water and I told her that was crazy.
+If someone is producing good work for me, I don't care if they spent an hour writing the article or they took a walk to clear their head for forty minutes, then wrote the article in twenty.
+In my experience, if you show people that you trust them to do good work and be honest, they'll do it.

+You're not trying to squeeze free work out of them
+You respect their craft

 # Create a detailed job description